-Headphones vs the sounds of nature: what's best when you're out running?
+Headphones vs the sounds of nature: what's the best soundtrack for runs?

 There are so many running headphones available now, with options ranging from old school to wireless ear buds that wedge into your lugholes.
-Some promise to block out the surrounding sounds, while others assure you you’ll still be able to hear a certain amount of ambient noise.
-But should you even wear them for running in the first place?
+Some promise to block out the surrounding sounds, while others assure you you’ll still be able to hear a certain amount of the surrounding noise, such as the rhythmic pound of your trail running shoes on the ground.
+But, should you even wear them for running in the first place?
 What do you stand to gain and lose?

 running